Creating a New Kind of Doctor

 Additional Educational Opportunities

-In addition to its work in UME, GME and CME, the division provides multiple opportunities for professional development in faculty members’ areas of interest, training in point-of-care ultrasound and focused attention toward maintaining and growing best practices in internal medicine.
+In addition to its work in UME and GME, the division provides multiple opportunities for professional development in faculty members’ areas of interest, training in point-of-care ultrasound and focused attention toward maintaining and growing best practices in internal medicine.

 Clinical Care

-The division provides care in a number of CommUnityCare Health Centers Federally Qualified Health Centers, including the Southeast Health and Wellness Center, the Care Connections clinic — a health center for medically and socially complex patients — and the Austin Resource Center for the Homeless, which provides care for those without housing.
+Division faculty members provide direct clinical care in a number of CommUnityCare Health Centers Federally Qualified Health Centers, including the Southeast Health and Wellness Center, the Care Connections clinic — a health center for medically and socially complex patients — and the Austin Resource Center for the Homeless, which provides care for those experiencing homelessness housing.

-The division also provides care in the VA outpatient clinic and UT Health Austin’s Primary Care Clinic and Post-COVID-19 Program, as well as general hospital and ambulatory care.
+The division also provides care in the VA outpatient clinic, UT Health Austin’s Primary Care Clinic and Post-COVID-19 Program, and comprehensive HIV primary care at Vivent Health.

 Research

-Research within the division supports grant funding for Global Health and the Academic Model Providing Access to Healthcare program, research related to “street medicine” in partnership with the Austin Resource Center for the Homeless, and research within the Post-COVID Program at UT Health Austin.
+Research within the division includes the Global Health and the Academic Model Providing Access to Healthcare program, efforts to improve the quality of care for those experiencing homelessness in partnership with the Austin Resource Center for the Homeless, and research within the Post-COVID Program at UT Health Austin.

 The division’s research efforts also support multiple cancer screening and prevention efforts at CommUnityCare Health Centers, including initiatives to increase colorectal cancer screening, improve screening and treatment of risky alcohol use, and identify and screen high risk patients for lung cancer while also providing intensive smoking cessation.